MrGeorgeK55/CatRFID/README.md

 There are 3 buttons: the debug button, the register button, and the manual open button.

-The manual open button opens the door for 5 seconds and then closes it.
+The manual open button unlocks the door for 5 seconds and then locks it.

 The registration button, which should register a new card, also detects the length of the key to save it in the EEPROM memory.
 This ensures that many different RFID cards can be registered.